-No matter which type of course you are on, it is a very good idea to get as much industry experience as possible.
-The employability and enterprise service can help you to find and apply for relevant placements, offering practical advice and drawing on their national network of employers.
+No matter which type of course you are on, it's a very good idea to get as much industry experience as possible.
+Solent Futures can help you find and apply for relevant placements, offering practical advice and drawing on their national network of employers.

 Students are also encouraged to seek guidance from their course teaching team.
 Many academic staff have extensive experience in industry and may be able to put you in touch with someone from their own professional network.